ModECI/MDFTests/ONNX/onnx-mdf/README.md

 ![ABC ONNX IR](examples/abc_ir.png)

 This ONNX IR representation can be converted to MDF.
-To run this example, execute this command:
+To run this full example, execute this command:

 ```
 $ simple-abc-example
 ```

+You can see the converted MDF models in [JSON](examples/abc-mdf.json) and [YAML](examples/abc-mdf.yml):